Affordable Anti-Fatigue Floor Mats for every application – Industrial, Retail, Home, Hospitality, Mail Rooms, Counters, Wet Areas, etc.

 Choosing the Best Mats for Standing

 For instance, choosing fatigue mats designed for dry areas and using them in areas where oils, animal fats or liquids are present will generally result in a mess.
-When these mats are utilized incorrectly it may result in safety hazards to the end user.
-Problems consisting of degradation, total mat replacement, and/or just a maintenance nightmare.
+When mats are utilized incorrectly it may result in safety hazards to the end user.
+Problems include mat degradation, a need for total mat replacement, and/or just presenting a maintenance nightmare.
 Choosing the right type of floor mat will result in an increase in productivity, a safer work environment, easier clean up, and finally a much longer usable lifespan of the mat itself.

 If the wrong fatigue matting is chosen, the resulting situation almost always ends up costing more money.
 The expense may be in hard dollars for replacement or increased maintenance expenditures to keep the mats clean.
 If the wrong floor mats are used that present a safety issue, then there may be the costs attributed to slip, trip and falls (It is not uncommon for medical/legal claims to be in excess of $10,000).